 The telephone consultation at s.a.m health

-Advice on sexually transmitted diseases – Why?
-Why?
+30 April 2025Consultation on sexually transmitted diseases - Why?

-After registering once, you will receive a test message with the consultation times of your selected partner checkpoint.
-Depending on the checkpoint you choose, you can make an appointment or have your initial consultation directly during office hours.
+After registering once, you will receive information about the consultation times of your selected partner checkpoint.
+Depending on the checkpoint you choose, you can make an appointment or have an initial consultation directly during office hours.

-They will also answer all your questions about sexually transmitted infections and work with you to determine how likely it was that you were infected.
-Together you will discuss how regularly STI testing would make sense.
-On this basis, you can then set a reminder interval for future tests, and of course you can always decide for yourself whether you need your STI test kit.
+They will also answer all your questions about sexually transmitted infections and work with you to clarify how likely a transmission or infection was.
+Together you will discuss how regularly STI testing would be useful.
+On this basis, you can then set a reminder interval for future tests.
+Of course, you can always decide for yourself whether you need your STI test kit.

 ...so that you also receive the right test kit with the right components for you and can also ask questions if you are unsure.
 Even if questions arise later or you would like personal advice, our experienced advisors are still there for you.